daveM246/AHKMoveToDesktop/README.md

  ## Usage:

-    Win+Ctl+Left		Switch to Desktop to the left (with cycle to right most) Win+Ctl+Right		Switch to Desktop to the right (with cycle to left most) Win+Alt+Left		Move app to Desktop on left Win+Alt+Right		Move app to Desktop on right Win+Ctrl+D		Create a new Desktop and move to it Win+Alt+Del		Deletes the current virtual Desktop
+    Win+Ctl+<		Switch to Desktop to the left (with cycle to right most) Win+Ctl+>		Switch to Desktop to the right (with cycle to left most) Win+Alt+<		Move app to Desktop on left
+    Win+Alt+>		Move app to Desktop on right
+	Win+Ctrl+D		Create a new Desktop and move to it Win+Alt+Del		Deletes the current virtual Desktop

     The script also ensures that at least three desktops are open at startup.

-    Simply download the zip file which contains all you need.
+    Simply download the zip file from the latest release.
+It contains all you need.
 	Unzip it in a convenient folder on your computer.
 	Run the AHKMoveToDesktop_Win11_x64.exe.
 The hot keys will now work.
     To automatically run at logon, place a shortcut to the exe in your startup folder (use